Wirstblase/RaspberryMotionDetectionSentry/README.md

 Usage:

--install opencv using your preferred method
+- install opencv using your preferred method

--install the picamera2 library
+- install the picamera2 library

--run program
+- run program

--tweak thresholds and exposure settings if needed (may differ based on your camera module and lighting conditions)
+- tweak thresholds and exposure settings if needed (may differ based on your camera module and lighting conditions)

 if it detects motion it will capture an image of the intruder and save it in a folder called "pics" (if it throws an error you might have to create the folder manually, next to the python file)